 Lord Roose Bolton sends a northern army led by Robett Glover and Ser Helman Tallhart to attack Duskendale, where they are crushed by Lord Randyll Tarly and Ser Gregor Clegane.
 Joffrey dies at his own wedding and is succeeded by his younger brother, Tommen I.

 A Feast for Crows

-Queen Regent Cersei Lannister appoints Gyles Rosby and Aurane Waters, two natives of the Crownlands, to her small council, although Rosby dies of natural causes and Aurane flees the city after the queen's arrest.
-Dragonstone, Stannis's last remaining base in the Crownlands, is said to have been captured by Ser Loras Tyrell.
+Queen Regent Cersei Lannister appoints Gyles Rosby and Aurane Waters, two natives of the crownlands, to her small council, although Gyles dies of natural causes and Aurane flees the city after the queen's arrest.
+Dragonstone, Stannis's last remaining base in the crownlands, is said to have been captured by Ser Loras Tyrell.

 House Bar Emmon of Sharp Point.

 House Brune of the Dyre Den.